jcb91/IPython-notebook-extensions-wiki/Home.md

 The IPython/Jupyter notebook functionality (i.e. what you do with the Browser) can be extended using Javascript extensions.
 This repository contains a collection of such extensions.
 The maturity of the provided extensions may vary, please [create an issue](https://github.com/ipython-contrib/IPython-notebook-extensions/issues/new) if you encounter any problems.

-Some extensions may work with other languages than Python, however this currently has not been tested.
+Many extensions may work with other kernel languages than Python, however this has not been extensively tested, so your mileage may vary.

 IPython/Jupyter version support